mattneary/TOM/README.md

 <img src="tom.png" width="200px" />

-Text Organization Model -- a content-editable html component and novel representation structure built with [jerry](http://github.com/mattneary/jerry).
+Text Organization Model -- a content-editable React component and novel representation structure built with [jerry](http://github.com/mattneary/jerry).
+Text edits are tracked in revisions.
+In this representation scheme, unchanged segments of text are linked to their counterpart in the previous version.

 ## usage